Ghana Free Zones Authority

 The authority was planned to improve the processing and manufacturing of goods through the formation of Export Processing Zones (EPZs) to boost the development of commercial and service activities at the sea and airport areas.
 It was also intended to make Ghana available to possible investors who have the freedom of using the free zones to boost the production of goods and services for foreign markets.
+In essence therefore, the whole of Ghana is accessible to potential investors who have the opportunity to use the Free Zones as focal points to produce goods and services for foreign markets.

 Structure

 The Board

-The President in deliberation with the Council of State has appointed nine members of the Free Zones Authority which is presided over by the Minister of Trade and Industry.
-It started in September 1996 and the board works under the regulation (L.I.
+The President in deliberation with the Council of State appointed nine members of the Free Zones Authority which was presided over by the Minister of Trade and Industry.
+It started in September 1996 and the board worked under the regulation (L.I.
 1618).
+The main aim of the board was to facilitate, regulate and monitor the activities in the free zones.